“For the things we have to learn before we can do them, we learn by doing them.” – Aristotle

 For example, take a look at the Flipkart Affiliate Program website.
 They have a self-help widget embedded to the right-hand side, which on click shows the users help articles in the form of walkthroughs.

 As I had mentioned before, these are just a few of the many use cases of in-app interactive walkthroughs.
 But with its potential to make the web experience seamless, there can be umpteen more use cases, across industries.

 Why are web-apps rapidly moving towards adopting this technology?

-In-app interactive walkthroughs is a technology that fits this profile.
-It’s effectiveness in reducing confusion, clutter, ability to streamline onboarding, training, support and it’s simpler nature is working out for it, very well.
+In-app interactive walkthroughs are a technology that fits this profile.
+Its effectiveness in reducing confusion, clutter, ability to streamline onboarding, training, support, and its simpler nature is working out for it, very well.
 Possibly, in the near future, this would be the base point for most of the apps.

 With the number of complex apps increasing day by day, there is no question that whether this would be useful.
 And sooner, this nascent technology will move to the forefront from a good-to-have tool to a must-have tool.